laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1100

 The `cashier.model` configuration option has been removed from Cashier.
-Instead, you should use the `Cashier::setCustomerModel($customerModel)` method.
+Instead, you should use the `Cashier::useCustomerModel($customerModel)` method.
 Typically, this method should be called in the `boot` method of your application's `AppServiceProvider` class:

 ```php
 use App\Models\Cashier\User;